 But the advantage that the musical has over the action-adventure field is that its hold on human imagination has always been both macro and micro.
 This installment has fewer opportunities for the kaleidoscopic group numbers from the last movie.
 But in its wake, we see the camera pulling in closer to the face of the performer, peeling away the mask.
 There's very little of what we'd normally call "choreography" in the love duet between Elphaba and Fiyero, just the constant exchange of charisma between two star players.

-It's been Chu's gift to musical theater that he's figured out how to apotheosize the musical--without actually changing anything.
-Most of what he's done across these two films is reinforce the scene with an added human layer, and this gave the scenario a little more weight--made you take it a little more seriously.
+It's been Chu's gift to musical theater that he's figured out how to apotheosize the source musical--without actually altering anything in its design.
+Most of what he's done across these two films is reinforce a scene with an added human layer, and this gave the scenario a little more weight--made everything feel a little more somber.
+The catfight scene in munchkinland, for example, feels a few shades less goofy here, while still retaining its necessary charm, and forms a more natural bridge to the darkness that immediately follows than it did on stage.

+But Chu's methods wind up having the opposite effect with the saga's conclusion.
 I've seen the stage show live twice now, and the ending of the stage production has always left me feeling rather sobered.
-But seeing the conclusion play out on film left me exhilarated.
+But seeing the finale play out on film left me exhilarated.
 This is the one space where Chu's ability to key in on the human piece actually lightened the show.
 There are some very specific directing choices that can perhaps explain why, and I'll let everyone else see them for themselves.

-Even the MGM film had to frame Dorothy's adventure in an REM cycle in order to make it more palatable.
-But the same thing that made Chu's outing with In the Heights such a knockout makes these films a score.
-The film believes in the fantasy--it asks you to grab the broomstick with Elphaba and defy gravity.
+The same thing that made Chu's outing with In the Heights such a knockout makes these films a score.
+Where even the MGM film had to frame Dorothy's adventure in an REM cycle in order to make it more palatable, this film believes in the fantasy--it asks you to grab the broomstick with Elphaba and defy gravity.

 And it's for that reason that I imagine that some players will choose to reject this movie, or insist that it stay in its lane.
 That's fine.
 Those folks can still come over for Thanksgiving.
-But those of us who have been paying attention to this conversation for some time know just what a special thing a fantasy is.
+But those of us who have been paying attention to this conversation for some time know just what a special thing a fantasy is, and they really want you to know it too.

 Which, I suppose is why we even have musicals in the first place.